-Abbeville, Edgefield, McCormick, Newberry and Saluda assistance programs.
+Assistance programs Abbeville, Edgefield, McCormick, Newberry and Saluda County.

 A Salvation Army branch supports residents of this area.
-Various forms of assistance and provided, including prescription medication, rent and mortgage payment assistance, a thrift store, energy and utility bill assistance, free food and groceries, a homeless shelter, and other aid and counseling.
-Call (864) 229-3407, or click here for information.
+Various forms of immediate financial assistance or provided, including vouchers for prescription medications as well as rent or mortgage payment assistance.
+There is also a low cost thrift store, energy and utility bill assistance, or free food as well as groceries from a pantry

 - Weatherization - This is an assistance program that can help low income people save money on their energy bills.
 It provides free conservation updates to applicants homes.